-Evidence of Clinical Impact: In surveys following IMPROVE's educational sessions, 87% of providers agreed that "Confidence that I can provide patientcentric, individualized medication management" had been improved.
-Preliminary results demonstrated that, of Veterans who participated in the IMPROVE program with a face-to face pharmacist visit, 79% had at least one medication discontinued and 75% had one or more dosing or timing adjustments; PIMs were reduced by 14%.
-Twenty PCPs in four rural CBOCs were tracked for prescribing practice changes over 14 months after the IMPROVE academic detailing and received monthly feedback reports.
-This showed the incidence of PIM prescribing decreased from 9.6% to 8.7% (p=0.009) and prevalence of PIMs declined from 22.6% to 16.7% (p=<.001).
+Evidence of Clinical Impact: In surveys following IMPROVE's educational sessions, 87 percent of providers agreed that "Confidence that I can provide patient-centric, individualized medication management" had been impacted.
+Preliminary results demonstrated that, of Veterans who participated in the IMPROVE program with a face-to face pharmacist visit, 79 percent had at least one medication discontinued and 75 percent had one or more dosing or timing adjustments; PIMs were reduced by 14 percent.
+Twenty PCPs in four rural CBOCs were followed for prescribing practice changes over 14 months after the IMPROVE academic detailing and received monthly feedback reports.
+This showed the incidence of PIM prescribing decreased from 9.6 percent to 8.7 percent (p =0.009) and prevalence of PIMs declined from 22.6 percent to 16.7 percent (p=<.001).
 Prescriptions for benzodiazepines, one of the most commonly prescribed PIMs for older Veterans, declined from a rate of 26 per 1,000 encounters to a rate of 19 per 1,000 encounters (p=<.001).

-Customer Satisfaction: Data from post-pilot surveys demonstrates a high level of satisfaction among all stakeholders (e.g., Veterans, family members, and/or caregivers, primary care providers, and clinical pharmacists).
-In a customer satisfaction survey, 93% of Veterans and caregivers reported that the IMPROVE program was helpful, and 100% would recommend the clinic to others.
+Customer Satisfaction: Data from post-pilot surveys demonstrates a high level of satisfaction among all stakeholders (e.g., Veterans, family members and/or caregivers, primary care providers, and clinical pharmacists).
+In a customer satisfaction survey, 93 percent of Veterans and caregivers reported that the IMPROVE program was helpful and 100 percent would recommend the clinic to others.

-Return on Investment: The IMPROVE program is a cost-effective concept, using the existing VA PACT model with targeted education, training, and computerized tools that can be adopted by other VA medical facilities.
-VA pharmacy cost savings and reduced health care utilization were demonstrated in
+Return on Investment: The IMPROVE program is a costeffective concept, utilizing the existing VA PACT model with targeted education, training, and computerized tools which can be adopted by other VA medical facilities.
+VA pharmacy cost savings and reduced health care utilization were demonstrated in the initial clinical demonstration; an assessment of these important